GreenShade/similar-faces/Readme.md

 ![](https://raw.githubusercontent.com/GreenShade/similar-faces/master/images/top3.png)

-The t_sne projection of all deputies is shown below.
-The red dots are top 3 the most average deputies.
+The t-SNE projection of all deputies is shown below.
+The red points are the most average deputies in each cluster.

 ![](https://raw.githubusercontent.com/GreenShade/similar-faces/master/images/tsne.png)